Redundant representations help generalization in wide neural networks: Results

-Clones are formed in two stages, which occur at different times during training.
-The first phase begins as soon as training starts: the network gradually adjusts the chunk representations in order to produce independent copies of the data manifold.
-This can be clearly observed in the left panel of Fig.~\ref{fig:training_dynamics}, which depicts the mean correlation between the residuals of the linear fit from the chunked to the full final representations of the network, the same quantity that we analyze in Fig.~\ref{fig:hallmarks-mitosis}, but now as a function of the training epoch.
-Both Figs.~\ref{fig:hallmarks-mitosis} and~\ref{fig:training_dynamics} analyse the WR28-8 on CIFAR10.
-As training proceeds, the correlations between residuals diminish gradually until epoch 160, and becomes particularly low for chunks greater than 64.
+As training proceeds, the correlations between residuals diminish gradually until epoch 160 and become particularly low for chunks greater than 64.
 After epoch 160 further training does not bring any sizeable reduction in their correlation.
-At epoch 160 the full network achieves zero error on the training set, as shown in orange in the middle and right panels of Fig.~\ref{fig:training_dynamics}.
-This event marks the end of the first phase, and the beginning of the second phase of the mitosis process where the training error of the clones keeps decreasing while the full representation (orange) has already reached zero training error.
+At epoch 160 the full network also achieves zero error on the training set, as shown in Fig.~\ref{fig:training_dynamics}-b (brown) and Fig.~\ref{fig:training_dynamics}-c (blue).
+This event marks the end of the first phase and the beginning of the second phase where the training error of the clones keeps decreasing while the full representation (blue) has already reached zero training error.
 For example, chunks of size 64 at epoch 150 have training errors comparable to the test error (dashed line of the middle panel).
 In the subsequent $\sim 20$ epochs the training error of clones of size 128 and 256 reaches exactly zero, and the training error of chunks of size 64 reaches a plateau.

-Importantly, both phases of mitosis improve the generalization properties of the network.
-This can be seen in the right panel of Fig.~\ref{fig:training_dynamics}, which reports training and test error of the network, with the two mitosis phases highlighted.
-The figure shows that both mitosis phases lead to a reduction in the test error, although the first phase leads by far to the greatest reduction, consistently with the fact that the greatest improvements in accuracy typically arise during the first epochs of training.
-The mitosis process can be considered finished around epoch 180, when all the clones have reached almost zero error on the training set.
+Importantly, both phases improve the generalization properties of the network.
+This can be seen in Fig.~\ref{fig:training_dynamics}-c, which reports the training and test error of the network, with the two phases highlighted.
+The figure shows that both phases lead to a reduction in the test error, although the first phase leads by far to the greatest reduction, consistent with the fact that the greatest improvements in accuracy typically arise during the first epochs of training.
+The formation of clones can be considered finished around epoch 180 when all the clones have reached almost zero error on the training set.
 After epoch 180 we also observe that the test error stops improving.
-In Sec. \ref{sec:additional_experiments} we report the same analysis done CIFAR100 (see Fig. \ref{fig:app_cifar100_dyn}) and CIFAR10 trained on a DenseNet40 (see Fig. \ref{fig:app_densenet}-(d-e-f)).
+In the Appendix (Sec. \ref{sec:additional_experiments}) we report the same analysis done on CIFAR100 (see Fig. \ref{fig:app_cifar100_dyn}) and CIFAR10 trained on a DenseNet40 (see Fig. \ref{fig:app_densenet}-(d-e-f)).